 With years of hands-on major gift experience (sometimes operating in remote locations with little or no staff support), and being well-versed in the kinds of pointed questions donors and professional advisors ask nonprofits today, I have helped several social good organizations try new methods and to inspire the trust of donors through key infrastructure improvements.

 This critical work is not to be taken lightly.
 It requires patience on the part of staff who frequently say they are, “too busy” to stop working on programs to provide answers to the myriad questions one must ask of them in order to move forward.
 But taking the time is worth it!

-I recently created a slide presentation that outlines basic systems for startups and nonprofits with few staff.
 I believe there will always be an emphasis on doing “more with less” in today’s lean nonprofit world.
 With a little financial investment, however, nonprofits can avail themselves of some amazing and helpful tools.

 - Google apps provide email, cloud storage for documents and photographs, easy access to video creation tools, hangouts and more.
 There are other tech companies that provide similar services, but I admit, as a “Googler” I enjoy using Google.
 There are also special Google programs for nonprofit organizations, and you should avail yourselves of those resource as well.